MARTA FIGUEIREDO: CRIP TIME

 MAGMA Galleries

 MAGMA is a Melbourne based contemporary art program.
-It is a gallery and dynamic platform for the promotion and exhibition of the visual arts in Australia.
-Situated in an iconic architectural setting, originally designed by renowned architect Tom Kovac, the Collingwood space offers a cross cultural, multi-disciplinary presentation of art.
-Established in 2021, MAGMA exhibits and represents emerging, mid career and significant contemporary artists throughout the Asia Pacific region.
-The gallery is respected for working with a deep commitment to artists, to support new works and build opportunities outside the gallery setting
+Situated in an iconic architectural setting designed by renowned architect Tom Kovac, the Collingwood gallery offers a cross cultural, multi-disciplinary space for contemporary art.
+Established in 2021, MAGMA exhibits and represents emerging, mid career and significant established contemporary artists throughout the Asia Pacific region.
+The gallery is respected for working with a deep commitment to artists, to support new works and build opportunities outside the gallery setting.